nbehmane/scripts/README.md

 # Nima's Scripts

 Here are scripts that I've made to make my life easier.
+Maybe they'll make yours too...

 NOTE!

 Some of these scripts won't work unless you are on CSL.

 These are marked with *

 ## Installation